pigpigyyy/Yuescript/doc/docs/doc/README.md

 ## Attributes

 Syntax support for Lua 5.4 attributes.
-But you can use still use `const` declaration and get constant check functioning when targeting Lua versions below 5.4.
+But you can use still use `const` declaration and get constant check working when targeting Lua versions below 5.4.

 ```moonscript
 const a = 123